-BECCS, while potentially lowering CO2 emissions, will require transformations in agriculture, land-use, and energy production systems which could create trade-offs between water, food, energy, biodiversity, and rural development.
-It is important to study and understand these trade-offs before BECCS is considered as an alternate energy system in the region.
+BECCS, while potentially lowering CO2 emissions, will require transformations in agriculture, land-use, and energy production systems, which could create trade-offs among food, water, energy, biodiversity, and rural development.
+We seek to understand the implications of these trade-offs for the local people, economy, culture, and natural resources.

 The Upper Missouri River Basin (UMRB) is an imortant agricultural region that has potential for both bioenergy crop production and geologic carbon sequestration.

 Structural basins in the UMRB with potential for geologic carbon sequestration include the Bighorn Basin, Powder River Basin, Willison Basin, and Kennedy Basin.